-What do people watch more – films or TV shows?
+(Updated: May 20, 2019) What do people watch more – films or TV shows?
 Hard pick?
 There hasn’t been a better time for the small screen than now, particularly with the influx of digital media, devices and platforms.
-The television industry is arguably having its best time with a minimum of 400 original shows coming out every year.
-And there is an audience for every kind of show but what’s common across every genre is an audience that craves great, well-narrated content with unforgettable characters.
-On World Television Day, we bring you the 50 most popular TV shows of all time (in alphabetical order).
+The TV industry is arguably having its best time with a minimum of 400 original shows coming out every year.
+And there is an audience for every kind of show but what’s common across every genre is an audience that craves good, well-narrated content with unforgettable characters.
+So, here’s bringing you the best TV shows of all time (in alphabetical order):

 1. Agents of Shield